taylanates24/object-detection/README.md

 ![fpn_arch (copy) drawio](https://user-images.githubusercontent.com/66252663/221975984-fec13a49-b66b-4f35-b837-78278b434868.png)

-Additionally, I desing a simple but effective and computationally cheap, scaleble block: ScalableCSPResBlock.
+Additionally, I desinged a simple but effective and computationally cheap, scaleble block: ScalableCSPResBlock.
 It is scalable, and designed using CSPNet on top of Resnet.

 ![scalablecspresblock (1)](https://user-images.githubusercontent.com/66252663/221976374-8571cdd7-8062-4966-8d93-6facdb350718.jpg)